The Design System That Kept AMD's Team Aligned

 HIGHLIGHT

-I Built a scalable design system foundation to support AMD Software’s next-generation redesign and ensure long-term consistency across products.
+I built a scalable design system foundation to support AMD Software’s next-generation redesign and ensure long-term consistency across products.

 Context